The Technology Lookup Software Industry: 2025–2026 Statistics & Insights (from my know-how)

 Future Outlook: 2025–2030

 AI is widely applicable, with use cases in every industry and business function, and it is scaling rapidly across the business landscape.
+With companies spending $37 billion on generative AI in 2025 and 92% planning budget increases, the investment is real.
 Future technology lookup tools will leverage AI for:

 By 2025, quantum computing is expected to produce revenue of $2 billion, making it an indispensable fixture within top software development technology trends.
 Technology profiling tools will need capabilities to: